marvhus/marvhus/README.md

 <br />

-I am not teh best developer but i know some programing languages. here are some of them:
+I am not the best developer but i know some programing languages. here are some of them:
 - Python
 - Java
 - Html